Pageboy/notes/docs/Teaching/Digital Workflow/Week 1.md

 The prince’s initial plot to kill Claudius fails with him killing his sweetheart Ophelia’s father instead.
 When prince is sent to England by Claudius, he chances upon Ophelia’s funeral instead.
 While Gertrude is killed by drinking poison meant for the prince, Claudius incites a duel between prince and Laertes Ophelia’s brother.
 Both the men are fatally wounded, but hamlet kills Claudius before succumbing to his injuries.

-## The Merry Wives of Windsor
+### The Merry Wives of Windsor

 - First Performed : 1600-01
 - First Printed : 1602

-Shakespeare play, The Merry Wives of Windsor is a typical farce involving one of Shakespeare most significant characters, john Falstaff.
+The Merry Wives of Windsor is a typical farce involving one of Shakespeare most significant characters, john Falstaff.
 Falstaff is a womanizer and a money grabber who pretends to woo two married women of Windsor Mrs. page and Mrs. Ford

 Both women are wise to hid lecherous behavior and play along.
 Complications arise in the guise of Mr. Ford disguising himself and employing Falstaff to woo his wife and present her to him as proof of her infidelity.
 However both men are duped by the women on several occasions.
 Falstaff is led on a merry chase undergoing insult, and humiliation by the women.

 This Shakespeare play also depicts the wooing of Anne page which ends in her marriage to her lover Mr. Fenton.
 In the end Falstaff is forgiven.

-## Troilus and Cressida
+### Troilus and Cressida

 - First Performed : 1601-02
 - First Printed : 1609